 Although the above facts indicate that the NHC and the LHCs have been continuously supervising Beijing, Guangdong and Zhejiang cord blood banks, which collect cord blood units donated by the public and provide fee-based commercial cord blood banking services, there is a lack of a clear, consistent and well-developed regulatory framework for the cord blood banking industry in China as well as a lack of formal clarifications of policies or positions by the NHC and the LHCs on how they interpret, administer and enforce the regulations in light of the ambiguities under the current regulatory environment.
 We cannot assure you that the PRC government and the competent health authorities will continue their current regulatory practice and not prohibit provision of for-profit subscription services.
 In the event that the PRC government and the competent health authorities were to change their regulatory position and prohibit companies or any other entities in China, including us, from operating for-profit subscription businesses or acting as operators of cord blood banks, we may have to terminate our business or change our business model.
 Further, if we were required to apply for a special or a separate permit, license or authorization for the provision of such services, we may have to suspend our business to apply for the special or a separate permit, license or authorization.
 We may be subject to administrative penalties and/or claims for operation without a license.
 There is no assurance that we will be able to obtain the license.
-We may be forced to shut down our business.
+We may be forced to shut down our business if we are unable to obtain the license.
+Also, there is no assurance that we will be able to apply for and obtain a new approval or license to expand our business.
 If any of the above circumstances occur, our business and financial condition will be materially adversely affected.
 Similarly, if the NHC or the relevant LHC order the operator of Shandong Cord Blood Bank to cease fee-based commercial cord blood banking operations, Qilu's operations will be severely affected, which in turn may materially adversely affect our investment.